CS3398-Kelpians-Kelps/CS3398-Kelpians-F2019/README.md

 ## Accomplishments
 <ul>
-  <li><strong>Asa Murphy:</strong> Developed the user home GUI and responsible for implementing computer directory accessbility, and linking the text GUI feature.</li>
+  <li><strong>Asa Murphy:</strong> Developed the user home GUI and responsible for implementing computer directory accessbility, and linking the text GUI feature.(Files Developed: ChooseFile.java, SenditGui.java, sendit-icon.png, sendit.png,)</li>
   <li>
   <strong>Alex Key:</strong> All files inside db directory were done by Alex Key.
 This includes the connector.java, as well as the connector_doc.txt.
 A mySQL database was setup on my local machine to test the connector, but theres no code for that.
 The artifact is used for querying / inserting / updating / deleting table columns in our database.
 My next step will be to install and setup the db on our server, as soon as the server is ready.
   </li>